grisuno/LazyOwn/COMMANDS.md

 - `json` module for reading and parsing the JSON file.

 Example:
-    To execute the function, simply call `payload`.
+    To execute the function, call `payload payload_10.10.10.10.json`.

 Note:
-    - Ensure that `payload.json` exists in the current directory and is properly formatted.
+    - Ensure that the specified JSON file exists in the current directory and is properly formatted.
     - The confirmation message includes color formatting for better visibility.

 ## exit